microsoft/msquic/docs/api/StreamShutdown.md

 # Reliable Reset

-If an app decides to enable Preview Features, the shutdown path can be configured with the QUIC_PARAM_STREAM_RELIABLE_OFFSET Stream
-Parameter, which determines the amount of bytes a sender must deliver before it can shutdown their SEND path.
+If an app decides to enable Preview Features, the shutdown path can be configured with the QUIC_PARAM_STREAM_RELIABLE_OFFSET Stream parameter, which determines the number of bytes a sender must deliver before it can shut down their SEND path.

 # See Also